huntabyte/shadcn-svelte/apps/www/src/content/dark-mode/astro.md

 ### Create an inline theme script

-This script will, in part, keep and track the dark mode value on `localStorage` and prevent [FUOC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).
+This script will, in part, keep and track the dark mode value in `localStorage` and prevent [FUOC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).

 ```astro title="src/pages/index.astro" {5-27} showLineNumbers
 ---